zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Problem of knowledge.
 Allegory of the cave.
 Being shackled and faced with parapets with projections, shadowy illusions.
 Each man his own measure.
-Imagine one breaks out, discovers the outside and realized what they've perceived as true are merely halluciatory experience.
+Imagine one breaks out, discovers the outside and realized what they've perceived as true are merely hallucinatory experience.
 This one goes back to share his experience, the others wouldn't be able to comprehend and instead thought him as blinded by the light.

 Being bound by our material selves, resisting transcendance, believing whatever we see and only what we see.